urbit/urbit.org-reloaded/content/operations.md

 #### `+curl`

-Retrives data from a URL.
+Retrieves data from a URL.
 Accepts a `tape`.
 Similar to Unix `curl`.

 ```
 ~your-urbit:dojo> +curl "http://nyt.com"